xfoxfu/rayconf/README.md

 # envclass

-Directly maps environmental variables to an annotated class with validations.
+Directly maps environmental variables to an annotated object with validations.

 ## License